IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-an-ivi-service.md

 }
 ```

 The service implementation must initialize all properties of the service interface at a startup.
-The
-service has observers for the properties to propagate changes to the clients.
+The service has observers for the properties to propagate changes to the clients.
 The lifecycle of
 observers depends on the service's lifecycle.
 Therefore, the service's lifecycle has to be started
 to propagate value changes.
 The implementation of `onCreate` callback in the base class starts the
 service's lifecycle.
-The service implementation should prefer overriding the `onCreate` callback for
+The service implementation should prefer overriding the `onCreate` callback
-the initialization and avoid the `init` block.
+for the initialization and avoid the `init` block.
 The overridden `onCreate()` method must call the
 super method.
 The `init` block can be still used to initialize private properties of the
 implementation that are not defined in the service interface and do not depend on the service's
 lifecycle.

-In the given example, the nullable property `activeAccount` is set to `null` by default, and there
-is no need to initialize it in `onCreate`.
-Although it is good for readability to initialize all the
-properties explicitly.

 __Note:__ After the service is created, it is not yet available for clients until it declares its
 availability by changing the __`serviceReady`__ property to `true`.